 James was recorded on the first Roll of Honour (in the Christmas 1914 Chronicles magazine).
-It gives his regiment as ‘L.R.B.’
+It gives his regiment as the London Rifle Brigade.
 His photograph, taken in uniform, fronts the Summer Term 1915 edition of the school magazine, Chronicles.
 The caption was, ‘Rifleman J. Wynn.
 Killed in action, May 1915.’
 Inside the magazine, there was a dedication to him from a member of the Old Parkonians Tennis Club.
 His integrity was celebrated in the phrase, ‘Jimmy Wynn could always be trusted to play the game “without an umpire.”
 He did it most heroically on the last day of his life.’
 When dying, it was suggested that he asked, ‘Have they broken through?’ showing more concern for his country than himself.

 When he died, he was carrying with him his Oxford Senior Certificate, as he was at that point negotiating for a commission.
 The certificate and most of his effects disappeared and so the University broke it rules and issued a replacement certificate to his father.